adaptdk/muut/README.md

 2. Add boolean field to content types where commenting is needed
 3. Add fullname field to users ( or use existing field )
 4. Configure the module
-5. Add "Muut comments" block on the pages as needed
+5. Add blocks to the pages as needed
 6. Setup permissions

 The module defines two global permissions: